 - Power Electrical services will be provided by SCE via an extension of the existing electrical lines from Aspen Way or Stonehaven Drive.
-Existing transmission lines will remain as is. - Gas Gas services will be provided by Southern California Gas Company via an extension of the existing gas lines from Aspen Way or Stonehaven Drive. - Telephone Telephone services will be provided by AT&T. Existing points of connection are located in Aspen Way and Stonehaven Drive.

-- Cable Television Cable television services will be provided by Time Warner.
-Existing points of connection are located in Aspen Way and Stonehaven Drive. - Water A complete discussion of water services is contained in Section 9.3 (beginning on page 47).
+Existing transmission lines will remain as is. - Gas Gas services will be provided by Southern California Gas Company via an extension of the existing gas lines from Aspen Way or Stonehaven Drive. - Telephone Telephone services will be provided by AT&T. Existing points An existing point of connection areis located in Aspen Way and Stonehaven Drive. - Cable Television Cable television services will be provided by Time Warner.
+Existing points of connection are located in Aspen Way and Stonehaven Drive. - Water A complete discussion of water services is contained in Section 9.3 (beginning on page 49).